rafosorio/iks-workshop/_docs/getting-started/navigation.md

 Select the `LAB8498 Navigation` widget from the list and in the ID field enter a unique name **LabNavigation** and click on **Create**.

-A widget similar to the one below should now be added to the page
+A widget similar to the one below should now be added to the page.
 ![import pages](../images/navigation.png)

 <br/>